scottystephens/stratifi/docs/operations/README.md

 # Operations

-This directory contains operational documentation, runbooks, and DevOps guides for managing Stratifi's infrastructure.
+This directory contains operational documentation, runbooks, and DevOps guides for managing Stratiri's infrastructure.

 ---